Naturality and functoriality in involutive Heegaard Floer homology: Introduction

 \subsection{Acknowledgments}

 The authors are grateful to Andr{\'a}s Juh{\'a}sz, Ciprian Manolescu, and Dylan Thurston for helpful conversations (over many years).
-Parts of this work were carried out while the first and second author were in residence at the Mathematical Sciences Research Institute in Fall 2023, and therefore supported by NSF Grant DMS-1440140; the authors are grateful to the institute for its hospitality.
+The authors are further grateful to the anonymous referee for helpful comments.
+Parts of this work were carried out while the first and second author were in residence at the Mathematical Sciences Research Institute in Fall 2022, and therefore supported by NSF Grant DMS-1440140; the authors are grateful to the institute for its hospitality.